DivergentClouds/tundra/readme.txt

 	PUSHI imm

 	; pops an element from the stack into dest
+	; has no effect if CMP flag is set and dest is PC
 	POP dest

 	; removes the top element of the stack
 	DROP

-	; copies a value that is src items deep in the stack to dest PEEK dest, src
+	; copies a value that is src items deep in the stack to dest ; dest may not be PC
+	PEEK dest, src

-	; copies a value that is imm items deep in the stack to dest PEEKI dest, imm
+	; copies a value that is imm items deep in the stack to dest ; dest may not be PC
+	PEEKI dest, imm

 	; pushes the next address to the stack and jumps to the value of src